(605) 540-0933 Book Online

 dental implants Sioux Falls

 Your first appointment will consist of a thorough oral examination and consultation appointment.
-Your oral surgeon will take any necessary scans to form your treatment plan and determine the best course of action for your procedure.
-During this appointment, you will be able to ask your doctor any questions you have and discuss your overall treatment plan.
+Our implant dentist in Sioux Falls will take any necessary scans to form your treatment plan and determine the best course of action for your procedure.
+During this appointment, you will be able to ask our doctor any questions you have and discuss your overall treatment plan.

 The surgical procedure is the next step in the treatment process.
-After administering your agreed-upon anesthetic option, your oral surgeon will place the screw into the empty tooth socket using advanced, custom-made surgical guides to ensure a proper fit.
-After the placement of the dental implant screw, your implant sites must heal before the tooth crowns are attached.
+After administering your agreed-upon anesthetic option, our oral surgeon will place the screw into the empty tooth socket using advanced, custom-made surgical guides to ensure a proper fit.
+After the placement of the dental implant screw, your implant site must heal before the tooth crown is attached.

 dental implants Sioux Falls